Looking to gain some experience before law school? Keep reading for our list of the best pre-law jobs.

 As a fundraising coordinator, you can work to pay the bills while raising awareness for a cause that resonates with you.
 There are plenty of charities and non-profit organizations in need of fundraising coordinators, from local animal shelters to well-known international charities.

-Other jobs to consider prior to law school are those that can enhance your writing skills.
+Other jobs to consider before law school are those that can enhance your writing skills.
 You can search for roles as a content or copywriter/editor for various companies.
 You may even have the chance to become a copywriter or editor for a law firm, which will expose you to legal jargon and help you to become familiar with its nuances.

 As a research assistant, you'll have the opportunity to delve into a wide range of topics and explore areas of law that pique your interest.
 Working closely with experienced scholars and professors, you'll gain firsthand exposure to the research process, learning how to conduct thorough investigations and analyze complex ideas.